ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 ### Java version

-I use Java 1.8 Oracle Open JDK 1.8.0_361 to run this project.
+I use Java 1.8 Oracle Open JDK 1.8.0_361 (I need Java 8 for work) to run this project.
 So unless you are forced to use Java 11 or any other Java version > 8, please install and use JDK 1.8.0_XXX.
 Probably you can also simply set in IDE settings: File - Project Structure - Project - Language level = 8, but I did not test those configurations.

-## Config
+## Description

 Config can be found in "config/tests.properties"